w3f/polkadot-wiki/docs/kusama-ledger.md

 - Click the "Make Transfer" button.
 - Confirm the transaction on your device.
 - A green success notification will be displayed when the transaction is included in a block.

+### Receiving a Transaction

+In order to receive a transaction on the account that is stored on your Ledger device, you will need to provide the sender (i.e. the payer) your address.
+You can copy your address to the clipboard after loading your device on Polkadot-JS Apps by clicking the account icon or by highlighting the address and pressing ctrl-c.
+Then you will provide your address to the payer so they can send a transfer.

 ## Support